 Weighing 794g, the 10.1inch Carver looks super-slim from the front and sides, though tapers backwards and downwards to create a bottom-heavy pointed triangular shape that lends it a lot of stability on a shelf or sideboard.
 This novel freestanding design makes it easy to place when space is tight, with no kickstands to fuss over.
 Unlike other frames in Aura’s stable, Carver can’t be positioned in portrait orientation.
 If that’s a drawback, so – in theory – is that fixed design’s impact on the viewing angles.
 In practice, images are excellent even when viewed slightly above or below eye level.
-It's sold in two colours; charcoal and white chalk.
+It's sold in two colors; gravel and sea salt (pictured).

-Another nice touch is being able to easily remove photos from a slideshow using that Touch Bar.
-After all, we’ve all seen slideshows that linger on a photo that is downright dull.
+The touch bar on the top of the frame can be used to swipe through photos, open the menu and remove photos you no longer want to appear without having to go into the app.
 We also loved being able to ‘like’ a photo using the Touch Bar – something that’s communicated to whoever curated the slideshow – and to get one-touch details about when and where each photo was taken, and by whom.

 Set-up is easy, with a pairing code used to establish an initial Bluetooth link between phone/tablet and Carver.
 The Aura Frames app then takes care of everything else.
 It only take s a few minutes to complete the set-up, though you will need your WiFi network details handy; without any built-in storage, there’s no way to pre-load a Carver with photos before gifting.